 woman looking at the snow peaked mountaintops

-When we think about heartbreaking situations in our life obviously we think about a breakup, death and divorce, but do we think about losing a friend or even a job?
+When we think about heartbreaking situations in life obviously a breakup, death and divorce come to mind, but do you think about losing a friend or even a job?

 When you’re in these types of situations oftentimes it feels like you’re all alone or that everyone around you is moving on with their life when you’re just trying to get through the next minute or hour.